ONSdigital/ssdc-rm-docker-dev/README.md

 It will then attempt to checkout, build, test (optional) all the required repos to make a running system This includes running docker-dev and the ATs.

   command              required/defaut                                  info
- BRANCH_NAME                REQUIRED             BRANCH TO CHECKOUT SKIP_TESTS                 FALSE                SKIP BUILD AND ACCEPTANCE TESTS KILL_DOCKER                TRUE                 KILLS AND REMOVES RUNNING CONTAINERS BASE_DIR                   REQUIRED             SPECIFY THE BASE_DIR THAT PR WILL BE BUILT IN
+ BRANCH_NAME            DEFAULTS TO DOCKER DEV BRANCH                 BRANCH TO CHECKOUT SKIP_TESTS             FALSE                                         SKIP BUILD AND ACCEPTANCE TESTS KILL_DOCKER            TRUE                                          KILLS AND REMOVES RUNNING CONTAINERS